 Preheat oven to 350°F.

 In the skillet, over medium heat, partially cook the bacon.
-It probably won’t have much color, but it will be starting to get slightly crusty around the edges.
+It shouldn’t have much color, but it will be starting to get slightly crusty around the edges.
 You want it to still be flexible enough to wrap around the chicken.

 [Don’t forget to turn the stove off and remove the pan from the hot burner.] 😉

-Place one piece of chicken in the zip-top bag and, with the smooth side of the meat mallet, pound out to about 1/3-inch thickness.
+Place one piece of chicken in the zip-top bag and, with the smooth side of the meat mallet, pound out to about 1/3-inch thickness (this is known as a paillard).
 Repeat with second piece.

 Sprinkle chicken with salt and pepper, then spread half of cheese mixture inside each paillard, leaving about a 1/4 inch margin all the way around to prevent the filling from squirting out the ends.

 Carefully roll up the chicken, with the cheese inside.
-Wrap with bacon and secure with toothpicks/skewers and place in baking dish.
+Wrap with bacon and secure with toothpicks/skewers and place in 8×8- or 9×9-inch baking dish.

 Bake about 30 minutes or until chicken juices run clear.